operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 Test Successfully Completed
 ```

-If the tests fail, the command will output the errors in the standard way that `go test` prints errors and logs.
+If the tests fail, the command will output the errors in the standard `go test` loggin/error format.

 ## Manual Cleanup